+Table 1 - Wen Dinning, Completing and Testing Activities

 Move in and set up drilling equipment

 Drill well

 Move out drilling equipment

 Wait for service rig to be available

 Move in service rig

 Conduct wellbore operations to prepare it for perforation

 Perforate the zone of interest

 Run a static gradient to acquire initial parameters

 Stimulate the zone

 Move out service rig

-Initial flow back of gas and stimulation fluids to clean up the zone to allow for accurate evaluation of the zone.
+Initial flow back of gas and stimulation fluids to clean up the zone to allow for the zone. r accurate evaluation of

 Run electronic recorders into the well to conduct an evaluation of the reservoir through production testing of the well.